 A quality pumice stone crafted from 100% pure volcanic lava.
 Has a good shape, making it easy to hold and apply pressure to hard skin.
 Use the handy rope loop to hang the stone out to dry after use.

-Some users find the coarseness rough and takes time to get used to.
+Some users find the coarseness rough and say it takes time to get used to.

 Ergonomic non-slip design that is easy to handle.
 Smooth stone gently exfoliates and removes dry dead skin and calluses.
-High quality soap ingredients includes Shea butter and aloe that aid in nourishing dry feet.
+High-quality soap ingredients include shea butter and aloe that aid in nourishing dry feet.

-Not ideal for heavy duty calluses as it can wear down quickly on thick skin.
+Not ideal for heavy-duty calluses as they can wear down quickly on thick skin.

-But while pumice stones are a fairly simple product, it’s still important to choose the right one for your particular foot issues.
+While pumice stones are a fairly simple product, choosing the right one for your particular feet is still important.
 A pumice stone of the proper material, size, and pore size will be the most effective at removing the hard, dry skin from your feet.

 Pumice stone forms when volcanic lava and water mix together and then rapidly cool and harden.
 The resulting stone is extremely lightweight with a porous texture.
 The abrasive surface of the stone is just rough enough to buff away hard, dead skin without irritating or injuring your feet.